Ipotrick/Daxa/wiki/Features.md

 * General simplifications everywhere.
 Many function calls and objects are simpler to manage then in raw vulkan.
 * Abstraction of image aspect.
 In 99% of cases (daxa has no sparse image support) daxa can infer the perfect image aspect for an operation, which is why its abstracted to reduce boilerplate.
 * Abstracted Command buffer and pool.
 Daxa internally reuses command pools for you.
-* Abstraction of descriptor set layout and pipeline layout.
-Daxa makes a few key abstractions that allow for very simple and efficient abstraction of these layouts.
+* Simplified pipelines.
+Pipelines do not need any knowledge of descriptor set layouts, do not need a pipeline layout and also do not need any information about the renderpass it is used in.
+* Simplified queue interface.
+The device contains the (currently) only queue.
+In the future there will optionally be separate compute and transfer queus.
+* Next to bindless, daxa also provides simplified uniform buffer bindings.